malramsay64/phd-thesis/03_Glassy_Dynamics/introduction.md

 @Zwanzig1987 found that the networks resulted in a very slow decay or rotational relaxation dominated by large clusters relaxing slowly.
+The rotational jamming in this way, is only a property of 2D systems, the single rotational dimension available results in the significant restriction.
+Moving to 3D space adds two more rotational degrees of freedom through which the jammed state can move.

 :::{class=subfigures id=fig:gears}